 One familiar example is when you want to nail a two-by-four at a 90-degree angle into another two-by-four to create the framework for a wall, yet you don't have a lot of room to swing the hammer.
 Toenailing is the answer for tight areas like this.
 If you have a hard time getting the nail started, a short angled pilot hole would help immensely by guiding the nail at the correct angle and reducing the amount of hammering needed.

 But drilling angled holes in wood comes with its unique set of problems.
 Perhaps the most frustrating problem is when the drill bit begins correctly, then quickly skitters across the wood and out of position.
 This is why you need to take special measures: either by purchasing a tool that will do the job for you or by adopting a technique with your drill that will greatly improve the possibility of a perfect angled hole.

 A drill press is the best way to drill a hole at an angle.
 However, a drill press is an expensive, bulky, standalone tool that only lets you work on small pieces of material.
 Drill presses are poorly suited for so many home improvement projects because they cannot be moved from the shop.

-A good alternative to a drill press is a pocket jig.
-Pocket jigs, such as the Kreg R3 Jr., are cheap, simple devices that guide your drill bit into the material at an angle.
-If you need to drill more than a few holes, it may be worth purchasing a pocket jig like this.
+A good alternative to a drill press is a pocket hole jig.
+Pocket hole jigs, such as the Kreg R3 Jr., are cheap, simple devices that guide your drill bit into the material at an angle.
+If you need to drill more than a few holes, it may be worth purchasing a jig like this.
 Pocket hole jigs are not foolproof, though.
 They still require some practice time before moving onto the actual work material.